DHTMLX/docs-diagram/docs/guides/diagram_editor/initialization.md

 # Editor initialization

-This article covers the process of displaying a Diagram editor on a page.
+This article covers the process of displaying a Diagram Editor on a page.
 In order to initialize the editor, you need to include source files specific for Editor and use the `DiagramEditor` instance.
 In all other aspects the initialization stage is the same as for the Diagram component:

 - [Download the DHTMLX Diagram package](https://dhtmlx.com/docs/products/dhtmlxDiagram/download.shtml) and unpack it into a folder of your project
 - [Include the source files on a page](#including-required-code-files)